christian-brice/LIBRA-ROS2-Tools/README.md

 ### *RViz (or other Qt-based app) crashes on startup*

-Your graphics drivers might be outdated or incompatible with the versions of the software we're using.
+Your graphics drivers might be outdated or incompatible with the versions of the software used in this project.
 Particularly, **Qt-based GUI applications will suffer from frustrating crashes if your graphics drivers aren't up to date**.
-Follow the instructions below to add the right [Mesa](https://www.mesa3d.org/) package repository (PPA) and upgrade your drivers.
+Follow the instructions below to add the appropriate [Mesa](https://www.mesa3d.org/) package repository (PPA) and upgrade your drivers.

 1. Check your current Mesa/OpenGL version using `glxinfo`.
 Save the output in case you have to revert the update later.